ab-inbev-ze-company/ze-code-challenges/frontend.md

 We're using GraphQL here, so thats gonna be the way your going to receive the data(sounds good, right?).

 ### What you should develop?
 Its simple.
 The user needs to type an address inside a field and be redirected to a products list page.
-So your job as a front-end engineer will be to create 2 simple screens using React and Apollo Client consuming and sending data to our API.
+So your job as a front-end engineer will be to create 2 simple screens consuming and sending data to our API.

 You can check out a flux sample at: https://www.ze.delivery/ (our production env)